rocery/face-recognition/README.md

-Make your own venv, can't push, to many large files
+Please make your own venv,

-in ubuntu update lib using this: pip install --break-system-packages --user <package name>
+in ubuntu update or isntall lib using this command: pip install --break-system-packages --user <package name>

 Future Project: